 Duration: 13 hours

-You will depart Dublin and head west for a tour of Connemara.
-As the tour meanders across the midlands of Ireland there shall be a comfort stop for refreshments and some fresh air.
-On arrival in Connemara, the first stop is the quaint and picturesque village of Cong, a national Tidy-Town winner and the famous setting of the Oscar winning Hollywood movie - The Quiet Man.
+Dublin: Depart from Dublin and head West for a great day tour to Connemara.
+On your way across the midlands of Ireland you'll make a comfort stop for refreshments and a chance to stretch your legs.
+On arrival in Connemara, you'll visit the picturesque village of Cong, this is a national Tidy-Town winner and the location for the Oscar winning Hollywood movie - The Quiet Man.